Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Experimental Results

 \subsection{Evaluation Strategy}

-To evaluate generalized frame interpolation performance, we compare our approach with representative methods from three categories: frame-only interpolation (RIFE \cite{huang2022real}), test-time optimization of pre-trained diffusion models (Time Reversal \cite{feng2025explorative}), and event-based interpolation (CBMNet \cite{Kim_2023_CVPR}).
+To evaluate generalized frame interpolation performance, we compare our approach with representative methods from three categories: frame-only interpolation, pre-trained video diffusion models, and event-based interpolation.
 We use publicly available CBMNet checkpoints trained on the BS-ERGB dataset for evaluation.
 For Per-tile Denoising and Fusion in our method, which uses upsampled tiles to reduce detail loss and enhance event control accuracy, we apply an upsample factor of 2 for the BS-ERGB and Clear-Motion datasets and 3 for the HQF dataset.

 For evaluation metrics, we use average frame PSNR \cite{gonzalez2009digital}, SSIM \cite{wang2004image}, and LPIPS \cite{zhang2018unreasonable} for the interpolated frames.
 Since SVD is a latent diffusion model that uses a VAE to encode and decode between latent and pixel space, we apply VAE encoding and decoding to all model outputs.
-This eliminates the impact of discrepancies between the VAE-decoded frame distribution and the ground truth frame distribution, accounting for differences in noise patterns, small details, and tone mapping.
+This eliminates the impact of discrepancies between the VAE-decoded frame distribution and the ground truth frame distribution, accounting for differences in small details and tone mapping.